volchd/projects-api/apps/api/README.md

 npm --workspace apps/api run deploy:local
 ```

 This deploys the `local-dev` stage, which only provisions the Cognito user pool + client.
-A lightweight Serverless plugin then writes the generated IDs back to `.env.local`, so your offline stack immediately picks up the correct `COGNITO_USER_POOL_ID` and `COGNITO_USER_POOL_CLIENT_ID`.
+A lightweight Serverless plugin then writes the generated IDs back to both `apps/api/.env.local` (for `COGNITO_USER_POOL_ID` / `COGNITO_USER_POOL_CLIENT_ID`) and `apps/ui/.env.local` (for the corresponding `VITE_COGNITO_*` variables), so your offline stack immediately picks up the correct configuration.
 Tear the stack down with `npm --workspace apps/api run remove:local` when you no longer need it.
 The regular `deploy`/`remove` scripts continue to manage the full stack for shared dev/qa/prod stages.

 ## Quick Start (Local)
 1) Install dependencies from the repository root (installs every workspace):